Devsoc-BPGC/most_probable_number_IPCD/backend_py/README.md

-To run execute
+This is the api for the MPN image calculation

+Run the following:
-pip install -r requirements.txt <br/>
+> pip install -r requirements.txt
-python3 app.py
+> python3 app.py